brontozaur/books-extjs-spring-boot/README.md

 * Live application!
 * Have more fun with this code ;-)

-# How to run ExtJS front-end from /webapp/extjs, instead of default /webapp
+# How to run ExtJS front-end from /webapp/extjs

-1. Required.
-Move the following items to /webapp/extjs folder:
+1. Move the following items to /webapp/extjs folder:

 		/webapp/app => /webapp/extjs/app
 		/webapp/css => /webapp/extjs/app